yagil/tokmon/README.md

 `tokmon` uses the [mitmproxy library](https://github.com/mitmproxy/mitmproxy) to intercept HTTP requests and responses between your program and the OpenAI API.
 It then processes the request and response data to calculate token usage and cost based on [tokmon/pricing.json](tokmon/pricing.json).

-In most cases, `tokmon` relies on the `usage` field in OpenAI's API respones for token counts.
+In most cases, `tokmon` relies on the `usage` field in OpenAI's API responses for token counts.
 For streaming requests, however, `tokmon` uses OpenAI's [tiktoken library](https://github.com/openai/tiktoken) directly to count the tokens.
 As of writing OpenAI's API does not return usage data for streaming requests ([reference](https://community.openai.com/t/usage-info-in-api-responses/18862/11).)

 ## pricing.json
 The pricing data was extracted from OpenAI's website with the help of ChatGPT.